Improving the dimension bound of Hermitian Lifted Codes: Introduction

 \begin{definition}[Affine Points of the Hermitian curve] Let $q$ be a prime power.
-The \emph{affine points of the Hermitian curve} over $\Fqd$ are the solutions to the polynomial equation over $\Fqd$.
+The \emph{affine points of the Hermitian curve} over $\Fqd$ are the solutions to over $\Fqd$.
 That is, the points are defined by

 \end{definition}